 - Rag - This is a good time to clean under the gasket where it has likely never been cleaned.

-Step by Step Refrigerator Gasket Replacement
+Step-by-Step Refrigerator Gasket Replacement

 Now that you have your new gasket, let's get started with our replacement.
 I suggest you open up your new gasket and lay it on the floor in a warm area so that it "relaxes".
-This will just make for easier installation as it's likely somewhat mis-shapen from being in packaging.
+This will just make for easier installation as it's likely somewhat misshapen from being in packaging.
 If need be, you can even use a blow dryer to help relax the material.
 I don't think this will be necessary but it is possible.
 Don't get it too hot, just warm enough to help it relax.

-Step One: Lift the front edge of the gasket at one corner to expose the screws that you'll need to loosen.
+Lift the front edge of the gasket at one corner to expose the screws that you'll need to loosen.
 The key word here is loosen.
 We are not going to remove the screws entirely.

-Step Two: Loosen the screws working from one corner across and down.
+Loosen the screws working from one corner across and down.
 As you loosen the screws, you will be able to start pulling the gasket off of the door.
 Work your way around in this fashion until the gasket is completely off.

-Step Three: Begin to install the gasket in reverse of how the old one was removed.
+Begin to install the gasket in reverse of how the old one was removed.
 As you install the new gasket, just slightly tighten down the screws as you go.

-Step Five: Finally, now that your gasket is seated properly and you are happy with your inspection, tighten down the screws on last time to complete the replacement.
-Do not over tighten the screws.
+Also, do not over tighten the screws.
 You should just snug them down firmly as opposed to breaking out the drill to really wrench them down.

 That's it.
 We're done and likely within a half an hour of the time we started.
-That wasn't so bad was it?
+That wasn't so bad, was it?
 Now we can just reap the benefits of our improved refrigerator.

-What benefits?
+What are the benefits of a new gasket?
 I thought you'd never ask.